Custom Migration Best Practices

 Important

-pcemigrate syncto fail until the inconsistencies are resolved.VENs paired on the on-prem PCE after the database dump will be migrated according to the standard migration process (also known as legacy or small customer), which requires either deploying the
+pcemigrate syncto fail until the inconsistencies are resolved.VENs paired on the on-prem PCE after the database dump will be migrated using the standard migration process (also known as legacy or small customer), which requires either deploying the venmigrate tool on hosts or deactivating/activating using other configuration/deployment automation tools such as Chef.

 Avoid duplicate hostname for managed workloads.
 If there are duplicate hostnames, only migrate one.

-Follow the standard VEN migration procedure including creating unmanaged workloads on-prem using the
+Follow the standard VEN migration procedure, including creating unmanaged workloads on-prem using the